-Not knowing how to handle emergency situations can be very scary.
+Not knowing how to handle emergencies can be very scary.
 It helps to always be prepared.
 Understanding basic first aid can help minimize and prevent serious injury.
 At times, it can even save a life.
 Knowing what to do during common medical emergencies will give you the confidence to act quickly and calmly.

 How to Prepare for Common Medical Emergencies

 It is very helpful to maintain an up-to-date list of emergency contact numbers.
 Keep this vital list posted near a landline and program the numbers into your cell phone: